Favourj-bit/FBG_Datathon_submission/README.md

 ### Introduction

-The Fraud Detection dataset is essential for improving the security of our online payment platform by developing a predictive model to detect fraudulent transactions using transaction and user data collected over time.
+The Fraud Detection dataset is essential for improving the security of our online payment platform by developing a predictive model to detect fraudulent transactions using transaction and user data collected over time. `_FBG1200.ipynb` contains all the work that was done for the data science project.

 ### Objectives